LilithMary/RISCV-ISA-Sail-Model/README.md

 # Module Structure for RISCV ISA Sail Model
-This repository provides a dependency structure for [Sail model](https://github.com/riscv/sail-riscv) specifying the RISC-V ISA.
+This repository provides a modular dependency structure for the [Sail model](https://github.com/riscv/sail-riscv) specifying the RISC-V ISA.

 ## Why?
 While compiling `sail` files, the order matters.
 If `file2.sail` depends on definitions from `file1.sail`, compiling them in the wrong order will result in an error: <br />